Fang-Molly/English-learning/Modern Family Scripts/S01E01 Pilot/Scene 01: Dunphy Household.md

 >    * make the same mistake (again/twice)
 >    * big/terrible/bad etc mistake
 >    * make the same bad mistakes I made

-> * ***exhibit*** -- show sth in public place for people to enjoy or to give them information
->
->    * They will be exhibiting their new designs at the trade fairs.
->    * Her paintings have been exhibited all over the world.

 > * ***naked*** -- adj. not wearing any clothes
 >